I Used Anger to Get Respect — Until It Started Costing Me Love

 It defended what mattered.

-It kept me safe in environments that didn’t know how to honour my sensitivity.
+It kept me safe when I didn’t know how to protect myself differently.

 What I want now is discernment.